 Before you deploy Druva Phoenix, get acquainted with the Key Concepts.

-- Log into Phoenix Management Console.
+- Log into Management Console.
 Druva Phoenix provides a centralized management console to manage all your configurations and administration of the server-side and the client-side resources.

 - Add a new organization